ligolang/ligo/gitlab-pages/docs/intro/ligo-intro.md

 The LIGO philosophy can be described in a few bullet points:

-1. Design a clean, simple language with no extraneous parts or additions.
+1. Design a clean, simple language with no unnecessary parts.

-2. Give that language multiple syntaxes borrowed from other languages so users don't have to clutter their brain with Yet Another Notation for the same programming concepts we've been using since the 1980's.
+2. Give that language multiple syntaxes borrowed from other languages.
+Ideally LIGO requires the user to learn almost no new syntax.

 3. Have that simple language encourage people to write simple code, so that it's easy to formally verify the compiled output using a project like [Mi-Cho-Coq](https://gitlab.com/nomadic-labs/mi-cho-coq/).